-Print labels with data from CSV files on iPhone, iPad, or Mac
+Print labels from CSV Files on iPhone, iPad, or Mac

-Barcode & Label is a label design, barcode, mailing address, and envelope printing app.
+Barcode & Label is an app for designing labels, creating barcodes, and printing mailing addresses and envelopes.
 It allows you to print labels with data extracted from a CSV (Comma Separated Values) file easily.
-The screenshot below shows a sample.csv file with the expected format of the file.
-In sample.csv, there are five rows of data and a header row describing the names of each column.
+The screenshot below shows a sample.csv file in the expected format.
+It contains five rows of data plus a header row that defines the column names.

 The label design process involves first importing a CSV File followed by inserting columns from the CSV file into the label.
 This is described in detail below:

-How to print labels with data from a CSV (Comma Separated Values) file? - Video
+How to print labels from a CSV (Comma Separated Values) File? - Video Guide

 How to print labels with data from a CSV (Comma Separated Values) file? - Tutorial